by Craig Brelsford

 Binjiang Forest Park added to our list Great Spotted Woodpecker, a species that in Shanghai’s parks is reliable only at Binjiang and Century Park.
 We had 3 Hawfinch, Collared Finchbill, and 3 Naumann’s Thrush.

-— Japanese Grosbeak found in Magic Parking Lot 28 Nov. provided my longest and best view ever of the species.
+— Japanese Grosbeak found in Magic Parking Lot, Cape Nanhui, 28 Nov. provided my longest and best view ever of the species.
 I appreciated its large size, like a thrush; I noted its half-hood and completely yellow bill; and I observed its single white spot on the primaries.

 Featured image: Siberian Crane at the newly reclaimed extension of Hengsha Island, 29 Nov.
 The cranes have been at this spot (31.321708, 122.018141) since at least 12 Nov.
 It is not known exactly what drew the cranes to Hengsha.
 Disturbances at Lake Poyang, the wintering location of nearly every member of the species, may be a factor.
 Since 2000 Leucogeranus leucogeranus has been listed as Critically Endangered.
 Only about 3750 individuals remain.
 (Craig Brelsford)